833.200.0213

 POS Pro adds cash tracking sessions that handle drawer reconciliation, expected vs. counted cash, and transfer logs between registers.
 Owners can filter sessions by date range and location, export tracking reports to CSV, and monitor cash activity across all stores from the Shopify admin to improve loss prevention.

 Every Shopify plan rolls in-store, online store, Shop app, social channels, and marketplace sales into the same admin reports, so lifetime value, product performance, and customer profiles stay consistent whether a shopper bought online, in-store, or via pickup.
-No double-counting or manual stitching between systems.
+Merchants can avoid double-counting or manual stitching between systems.

 Where Shopify POS shines